vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/installation/azure/index.md

 {{< img src="azure-cp-installation-create-app2.png" alt="Create application step 2" >}}

+{{< alert info >}}
+Check [Azure credentials]({{< ref "#option-2-environment-variables" >}}) setup section before creating your application if you want to use environment variables for credentials.
+{{< /alert >}}

+Finally, review and create your control plane application.
+This will create two new resources in the configured resource group:
+* The Container App itself
+* A Container App Environment, associated to the Container App

+### Azure credentials

+#### Option 1: managed identity

+Azure managed identities allow you to configure control plane credentials through an Active Directory identity, automatically setup at application start.
+Refer to [Azure managed identities for container apps documentation](https://learn.microsoft.com/en-us/azure/container-apps/managed-identity?tabs=portal%2Cdotnet) for details.

+* Go to your application page
+* Click on "Identity" in the side menu
+* Set status to "On"
+* Wait a bit for automatic managed identity setup

+{{< img src="azure-cp-installation-crendentials-identity.png" alt="Setup Azure credentials with managed identity" >}}

+A managed identity will be automatically assigned to your application instances and used by the control plane application to manage Azure resources.

+#### Option 2: environment variables

-Last step for the application creation is the configuration of environment variables needed for Azure private locations.
+You can directly set environment variables needed for Azure private locations during application creation.
 Please refer to [Azure private locations configuration]({{< ref "../../configuration/azure/" >}}) for more details.

+You can also set it later from your application page if you need.

 Credentials can be set through environment variables in your control plane.